Lung Cancer is a disease that results from an uncontrolled overgrowth of cells within the lung.

 - Minimally invasive surgery may be an option for some cases of lung cancer

-Lung cancer is the most common form of cancer in the United States, with more than 250,000 new cases each year.
-It is also the leading cause of death from cancer.
-Lung cancer is the second most common cancer (after skin cancer) affecting both sexes.
-It mostly affects those over 65 years of age, and is slightly more common in women.
+Lung cancer is one of the most common forms of cancer in the United States, with more than 200,000 new cases each year.
+It is the leading cause of death from cancer.
+It mostly affects those over 65 years of age and is slightly more common in men.